Why does my dog sit on me for anxiety relief and closeness

 JulianThorne

-📌 Quick Summary (TL;DR): Dogs sit on their owners due to a combination of evolutionary instincts, thermal regulation, and psychological needs.
-This behavior, often called "velcro dog" behavior, triggers oxytocin release to strengthen social bonds.
+TL;DR: Dogs sit on their owners due to a combination of evolutionary instincts, thermal regulation, and psychological needs.
+This behavior, often called "velcro dog" behavior, triggers the release of oxytocin, which strengthens social bonds.
 Biologically, dogs seek human body heat to combat drafts, a common trait in breeds exhibiting burrowing behaviors.
 Emotionally, it serves to alleviate separation anxiety or stress.
-Providing an alternative like a calming dog bed, a structured cozy cave dog bed, or an orthopedic dog bed can satisfy their instinctual need for a secure den, effectively promoting independence and reducing lap-sitting habits.
+Providing an alternative, such as a calming dog bed, a structured, cozy cave dog bed, or an orthopedic dog bed, can satisfy their instinctual need for a secure den, effectively promoting independence and reducing lap-sitting habits.

 Dogs naturally exhibit "Velcro Dog" behavior due to evolutionary psychology and sensory regulation.
 When a dog sits on you, they are typically seeking physical warmth, biological security, or relief from separation anxiety.
 While this physical contact strengthens the human-canine bond, managing this behavior requires providing an equivalent alternative.
 Utilizing a dedicated calming dog bed or an anti-anxiety canine nest can effectively mimic the physical security and warmth of your presence, allowing dogs to self-soothe independently.